rancher/rancher.github.io/rancher/latest/en/rancher-ui/applications/stacks/adding-balancers/index.md

   stdin_open: true
 ```

-In our example, with hostname routing rules, every service is still registered for all the ports listed in `port`.
-This is by design to support the existing L4 load balancing that we had initially introduced.
-In order to force the traffic to only be service specific, you will need to include some dummy hostname routing rules.
+In our example, with hostname routing rules, every service is still registered for all the ports listed in `ports`.
+This is by design as we originally had only supported L4 load balancing.
+In order to force the traffic to only be service specific, you will need to include some dummy hostname routing rules to exclude the unneeded target service from the specific port.

 ```yaml
 lb-test: